-It is impossible to apply for advanced standing in Medicine or Law based on studies abroad.
+It is impossible to apply for advanced standing in Medicine, Dental Medicine or Law based on studies abroad.

 The Hebrew University will only award a Bachelor's degree to students who complete at least one third of their degree program at the Hebrew University, including all required seminar courses.

 Bridges from the Open University: Several departments offer the option of beginning studies at the Open University of Israel and after completing an agreed cluster of courses, being accepted directly to the second year at the Hebrew University.
-For the list of departments and course clusters see the website of the Open University: www.openu.ac.il.
+The list of departments and course clusters can be found on the website of the Open University.